-Where can you find good U-Bolts in just the right size?
-I have done a bunch of things to make or fabricate them over the years because I just could not find a good source.
+Where can we find good U-Bolts in just the right size?
+I have done a bunch of things to fabricate them over the years because I just could not find a good source.
 Well, that just changed.
-I have a new favorite source to get nearly any size U-Bolt, and I am going to share it with you.
+I have a new favorite source to get nearly any size U-Bolt, and I am going to share it here with you.

 Oh yes, I have spent too much money on the chincy U-Bolts at the local hardware store.
 Mostly Grade 2 (or maybe lower).
-Double them up, because I can’t get them in a sufficient size or strength to do what I really want.
+Often, I double them up, because I can’t get them in a sufficient size or strength to do the job.
 I have also fabricated them from Threaded Rod – though that is always a little suspect.

 I Found The U-Bolt Store

-Seriously, there is a place on the web called the “U-Bolt Store”.
+Now, there is a place on the web for direct purchase of semi-custom U-Bolts — the “U-Bolt Store”.
 I bumped into them the other day when looking for someone to make a 3/4″ Grade 8 U-Bolt for me.
-So awesome.
+So awesome a find.
 Check them out at uboltstore.com

 What is better than finding a great new source for something you need?
 But, only once in a while?
-Answer: Finding the place that explains what they do, and helps you measure to choose just what you need.
+Answer: Finding a place that explains what they do, and helps you measure to get exactly the item you need.

-Yes, finding a source that appears to make the bolts custom just to the specs.
-Of course, they have specific choices for specs, but still, so flexible to choose what I need, with a lot of size choices.
+Yes, finding a source that appears to make the bolts custom to the measurements you specify.
+Of course, they have specific choices for specs, but still, the options are flexible enough to choose what I need, with a lot of size choices.
+Long or short, big or small, thick or thin.

-The long thin graphic here on the page shows the various types of U-Bolts they make, along with the measurements they need to fab one.
-They make it easy.
+The long thin graphic here on this page shows the various styles of U-Bolts they make.
+The images include the measurements they need to fabricate the U-Bolts for us.
+They make it easy, which I appreciate.

 Then, after you have the measurements and start to select the bolt, if you scroll down the page a little, they also list the specifications.
 The material, the thread, and the torque specification.
 Just exactly what I need.
 Here is a screen grab of the U-Bolt specifications.